Hollywood hookup US giant Autodesk buys NZ startup in big money deal

 "We'll be able to do some of the big projects we've always wanted to work on."
 Those will include expanding Moxion to become a full "script-to-screen" platform that digitises every element of the film-making process.

-Moxion was founded in 2015 by Cavely and film director and editor Mike Londsdale, who today serves as the company's chief design officer.
+Moxion was founded in 2015 by Calveley and film director and editor Mike Londsdale, who today serves as the company's chief design officer.

 No financials have been disclosed, but Cavely says revenue has doubled over each of the past five years.

-Shareholders before the deal included Lance Wiggs' Punakaiki Fund, Enterprise Angels, the Crown-backed NZGCP and Cavely and Lonsdale.
+Shareholders before the deal included Lance Wiggs' Punakaiki Fund, Enterprise Angels, Alt Ventures, the Crown-backed NZGCP and Caveley and Lonsdale.

 The CEO won't comment on his cut from the sale, but does offer: "I've just paid off my mortgage."